 When considering the best extraction method for how to make CBD tinctures, it is important to define the specific product formulation you intend to create first.
 Here are some questions that will help you to define your product:

-- Is your product going to be THC non-detect?
+- Is your product going to be THC-ND?
 If so, you will need to use CBD isolate for this product.

-- Is your product going to be full-spectrum, meaning it will include THC?
+- Is your product going to be full-spectrum, meaning it will include delta 9?
 You will be using CBD distillate for this product.

-- Is your product going to be broad spectrum meaning it will exclude THC?
+- Is your product going to be broad spectrum meaning it will exclude delta 9?
 You will be using CBD broad spectrum for this.

 - Do you have a desired flavor profile?
 Hopefully you will be using natural terpenes rather than synthetic terpenes.

 - What are your taste and texture goals for the CBD tincture?
-Hopefully you will have a great tasting tincture that has desirable texture free from solids from you hemp or cannabis biomass.
+Hopefully you will have a great tasting tincture that has desirable texture free from solids from your hemp.

 How to Make CBD Tincture With Ethanol Extraction: